Ranchi Jharkhand, India Travel Guide

 Summer months (May-June) can be very hot.
 Pre-monsoon humidity.
 Post-monsoon may have occasional rains.

-From the Month of july to september (peak monsoon)
+From july To september (peak monsoon)

 Lowest prices for flights and accommodations.
 Lush green landscapes for unique photo opportunities.